010: Sensor Hub X2 – for dual batteries

-The Sensor Hub X2 collects the current measurements from two PL sensors.
+The Sensor Hub X2 collects the current measurements from two Sensor Boards.
 The currents are summed up and passed to the ArduPilot compatible flight controller.
-The voltage of the LiPo packs is measured by both PL sensors.
+The voltage of the LiPo packs is also measured.

 Dimensions and weight: